makomi/makomi.github.io/_posts/2019-01-12-creating-z-wave-devices.md

 **By the way:** Dec&nbsp;18, 2017, [Silicon Labs aquired Sigma Designs](https://www.electronicdesign.com/embedded-revolution/silicon-labs-acquired-sigma-designs-282-million-heres-why), *Electronic Design*.
 {: .notice--info}

-**Warning:** The Z-Wave specification, hardware, and processes changed quite a bit since the original post was written in January 2016.
+**Warning:** The Z-Wave specification, hardware, and processes changed a bit since the original post was written in January 2016.
 See the [Silicon Labs website](https://www.silabs.com/products/wireless/mesh-networking/z-wave) for the latest information, e.g. the [specification](https://www.silabs.com/products/wireless/mesh-networking/z-wave/specification) and [document search](https://www.silabs.com/support/resources.ct-manuals_user-guides.p-wireless_z-wave).
+You might also be interested in the [catalog of certified Z-Wave products](https://products.z-wavealliance.org/).
 {: .notice--warning}

 **<center>— beginning of translation —</center>**